Renan-RR/Renan-RR/README.md

 <p align="left">

 > My name is Renan Robson!
-Since starting my Computer Science studies at Universidade Municipal de São Caetano do Sul in 2021, I've become deeply engaged in technology.
+Since starting my Computer Science studies at Universidade Municipal de São Caetano do Sul, I've become deeply engaged in technology.
 I completed an IT internship at SEME (Municipal Department of Sports and Leisure), focusing on user support and infrastructure.
 Feel free to learn more about my internship on <a href="https://warp-lodge-609.notion.site/Relat-rio-de-est-gio-de-tecnologia-134faf0fe89a809cb2c8f64f759a8694">Notion</a>.

 </p>